Heathcote railway station

-Heathcote railway station is located on the Illawarra line, serving the Sutherland Shire suburb of Heathcote.
-It is served by Sydney Trains' T4 Eastern Suburbs & Illawarra Line services and limited NSW TrainLink South Coast Line services.
+Heathcote railway station is a suburban railway station located on the South Coast line, serving the Sydney suburb of Heathcote.
+It is served by Sydney Trains T4 Eastern Suburbs & Illawarra Line services and limited intercity South Coast Line services.
 Station facilities include public toilets and a car park.

 History

-Heathcote station opened on 9 March 1886 as Loftus station when the Illawarra line was extended from Sutherland to Waterfall.
+Heathcote station opened on 9 March 1886 when the South Coast line was extended from Sutherland to Waterfall.
 Upgrades to the station, including a new footbridge with lifts, were completed in January 2017.
 The contract for these upgrades was awarded in July 2015.